apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 ```

 You may specify an explicit not-before time by providing a value that is
-the number of seconds since epoch, or a timestring in
+the number of seconds since epoch, a relative time (like 10m to indicate 10 minutes from now, 3h to indicate 3 hours from now), or a timestring in
 one of these forms:

 - ISO-8601: 2017-08-14T11:00:21.269-0700